shaybix/Raazi/README.md

-# Repository containing miscellaneous scripts
+# Repository of miscellaneous scripts

 ## Below each folder and its contents will be explained in brief.